How The March For Science Explains The Relationship Between Science Technology and Society In The 21st Century

 When science marched

-In 2010, protests brought down long serving despotic governments as in the Arab spring.
-Today the ferocity of #BlackLivesMatter is another contemporary example.
+In 2010, protests brought down long serving despotic governments in the Arab spring.
+Today, the ferocity of #BlackLivesMatter is another contemporary example.
 As society should know, protests do matter.
 Protests are powerful and so is the March for Science.

-In the 21st century, there is no such thing as society and science
+Wait, could it be that In the 21st Century, there is no Dichotomy such as Society and Science?

-In the 21st century, the scientific community likes to think of itself as being in constant communication with society in conceptualizing, designing and undertaking scientific research.
+In the 21st century, scientists visualize themselves as in constant communication with society when designing and undertaking scientific research.
 Recent publications such as the Asilomar AI ethics principles echo this approach to 21st century technology and science.
 Among other rules, the AI Asilomar principles advocate for legal, ethical and social research.
 Understanding of these ‘adjunct’ areas of studies will flesh out the peer-to-peer relationship between science, technology and society.

 However, sadly, even such nice copy writing does little to explain why science just got political on us.
-To answer that, we need to quantify what’s at stake to warrant such uncouth (at least from our perceptions of scientists) response.
+To answer that, we need to quantify what’s at stake.
+Plenty must have been, to warrant such uncouth (at least from our perceptions of scientists) response.
 After all, there is a thin line between a march, a protest and anarchy.

 Now that we are here, what to do now?

-Why?
 We all silently acknowledge that the golden age of science might just be upon us.
 But we all are rightfully afraid of the power of these technologies as the fourth industrial revolution unfolds.
 Frankly, all these technologies can redefine personhood and what it means to be human in the 21st century.
 Some scientists are even talking about woolly mammals and unicorns and that is just damn scary.
-To better handle this, the same old “Let’s talk ” approach still suffices.
-But as we talk to chart our future as a species, let’s be reminded that The March for Science just set the bar for science,technology and society relations.
+To better handle this, the same old “Let’s talk” approach still suffices.
+But as we talk to chart our future as a species, let this be on record.
+The March for Science set the bar for science,technology and society relations.
 The gloves are off!